tanthanh85/network-automation-course/modules/07_ansible/lab7.md

 ## Introduction

 Welcome to Module 7 of the Python Basics for Network Automation Lab Guide!
 In this module, you will get hands-on with **Ansible** for network automation.
 You will learn to use Ansible playbooks for configuration management and see how Python scripts can integrate with Ansible.
-We will also compare a simple task done with Netmiko versus Ansible.

 **It is crucial that you replace the dummy values for your IOS XE router with its actual IP address, username, and password to make the code functional.**